rackerlabs/repose/repose-aggregator/components/services/akka-http-client-service/akka-http-client-service-impl/README.md

   2.HashMap least frequently used

-Core-lib manually added reference.conf specific to akka-actor version.
+repose-core manually added reference.conf specific to akka-actor version.
 Find a way to automate making reference.conf file available in the valve classpath.